funttastic/universal_kotlin/application/backend/jvm/readme.md

 # Universal Kotlin

-## Application -> Backend -> Jvm
+## Application -> Backend -> JVM

-This is the place where jvm backend modules live.
+This is the place where JVM backend modules live.